 Achievements to date

-There is much that we are proud to have achieved so far, including:
+There is much to be proud to have achieved so far, including:

 - Planting a few thousand hectares of forest, with over 1.2 million trees